mhausenblas/l2i/README.md

 ## Use

+Once installed, all you need to inspect one or more Lambda layer are their ARNs.
+For examples of layer ARNs, check out [mthenw/awesome-layers](https://github.com/mthenw/awesome-layers).

 ### Plain metadata inspection

-If you want to inspect a single AWS Lambda layer, simply provide the ARN to `l2i` like so:
+If you want to inspect a single AWS Lambda layer, provide the ARN to `l2i` using the `--layers` parameter like so:

 ```sh
 $ l2i --layers arn:aws:lambda:eu-west-1:553035198032:layer:git:10